Key Takeaways

 Advantage: It is easy and quick.

-Disadvantage: The secret code is stored on your computer, where a hacker or a virus could find it.
+Disadvantage: The secret code is stored on your computer, where a hacker or virus could find it.

 Tip: Move the files to a USB stick and store it securely.